JavaScript Nested If

 Not Eligible to Work

 2nd OUTPUT: We changed the age to 25.
 The first If condition is FALSE.
-Nested IF condition is TRUE.
+The nested IF condition is TRUE.
 That’s why statements inside the Nested If Statement showing as Browser output

 Age = 61.
 If condition and also Nested IF condition failed here.
 So, statements inside the Nested Else Statement displayed as output